neurodata/bilateral-connectome/docs/slides/princeton/princeton.md

 <div>

 - Graph matching can pair neurons across datasets
-  - Can incorporate biological info like morphology, partial matchings, contralateral connections, etc.
+  - Helpful to adapt off-the-shelf algos. to use biological info (e.g contralaterals, edge types)
 </div>
 </div>

-- **Aim to apply these (and other) tools to understand similarities/differences between connectomes**
+**Aim to apply these (and other) tools to make inferences from connectome comparisons!**

 ---